bakerv/ML-kepler-exoplanets/README.md

 The numeric columns were scaled after splitting the data into training and validation sets.
 The categorical labels were given a binary classification of zero or one.

- Shortly after beginning training on the initial model, the need to remove false positive flags to prevent data leakage became apparent.
+ Shortly after beginning training on the initial model, a data leak became apparent.
+This resulted in the need to remove data columns containing false positive test results.

 [<img src="https://github.com/bakerv/ML-kepler-exoplanets/blob/main/images/data_leakage.PNG">](https://github.com/bakerv/ML-kepler-exoplanets/blob/main/Model_1_false_flag_features_nn.ipynb)